Assisting You Throughout Your Case

-We will need your assistance at various times throughout your case to identify any key witnesses, gather supporting evidence, answer interrogatories (questions posed to you that must be answered under oath), and prepare for depositions (particularly your deposition).
+We will need your assistance at various times throughout your case as we develop your cases, identify any key witnesses, gather supporting evidence, answer interrogatories (questions posed to you that must be answered under oath), and in depositions (particularly your deposition).
 We will take on as much of the litigation process as possible; however, your role and participation will be critical in furthering your case.
 We will let you know about the nature of the assistance we need from you for specific matters as your case progresses.

 Please Let Us Know if You Have Any Questions